Gilly1970/BPI-R4_Openwrt_Snapshot_Build/README.md

 # **BPI-R4 - OpenWrt SnapShot Build Script**

-This is my test script for compling the latest OpenWRT SnapShot builds which I thought someone else might find usefull so though I'd share it here...

-Major update to the original build script, which bings it inline with my other scripts.
-New script incorperates the "rsync" function to improve the handling of scripts and patches.
-I've also include a new option to clone the main repos from a local repo.

-# **Updated SnapShot Build Script**

 1. You can change branches "openwrt-24.10" , "master" , "main" etc...

 2. If you want to build with the latest openwrt kernel leave this empty OPENWRT_COMMIT="" empty.